 The woodland adjacent to the Golf Course is owned by the Golf Club.
 The path was at risk of becoming unusable due to growth of vegetation, fallen trees and the failure to maintain boardwalks and steps.
 The Club no longer has resources to maintain the footpath, but has agreed to have the work done by volunteers.
-Supported by a grant for materials from the Galloway Glens Landscape Partnership to LING to cover work on footpaths at the Golf Course wood and at the Garroch Estate in Glenlee, volunteers have improved the footpath to make it usable and will continue to maintain it, including a bi-annual clearance of fern.
+Supported by a grant for materials from the Galloway Glens Landscape Partnership as part of the Exploring New Galloway project to LING to cover work on footpaths at the Golf Course wood and at the Garroch Estate in Glenlee, volunteers have improved the footpath to make it usable and will continue to maintain it, including a bi-annual clearance of fern.

 Another alternative is to turn left after crossing through the wall and then left at the next intersection to take a steep descent to the A 762 and on the right you are close to the entrance to the Castle grounds.
 The castle is in a dangerous state so avoid getting close to the building; a circular walk around the mound is very rewarding.